alexdefelipe/Pollify/README.md

 Pollify is a web application for making and aswering questions of any kind.
 Registering is not required for basic functionality, but you can get extra features if you do so.

-**Note: the real purpose of Pollify is to practice my full stacker developer skills**
+**Note: the real purpose of Pollify is to practice my full stack developer skills**

 ## Technical features